CA champagne blog series (#1): Meeting our customer needs faster with an agile business

 CA is drinking its own champagne.
 Learn why in blog 1 of this series.

 How does a 42-year-old business become disruptive?
-This is the first of a series of blogs in which our Enterprise Agility Advisors will discuss the CA Technologies business agility transformation, including an overview of the program and its impact across the organization and for CA technologies customers.
-Co-Authored by Sri Parthasarathy.
+This is the first of a series of blogs in which our Enterprise Agility Advisors, Sairam Chamarti, Sri Parthasarathy, Skip Angel and Christine Hudson, will discuss the CA Technologies business agility transformation, including an overview of the program and its impact across the organization and for CA technologies customers.

 So how does a 42-year-old business turn the tables when one of its key markets is steadily shrinking?
 In the last two years, CA Technologies has reduced time to market, increased customer satisfaction, boosted innovation, and increased employee engagement.
 And we’ve achieved all this thanks to an agile transformation.